Updated April 2014!

 This model came to me second hand and I’ve added some additional tweaks to improve it further / satisfy my endless urge to fettle.
 In particular, the drivetrain has been completely updated to a mountain bike (Shimano Deore) triple at the front and a SRAM road cassette at the back, with a Terracycle idler connecting the two.
 The original sprung suspension has been swapped for air, and a hub dynamo powers Supernova lighting front and back.

 It’s great.
 I reviewed it here, and was sad to see it go when I upgraded to the MetaBike.

 Raleigh Twenty Stowaway

-Recently acquired to provide a cheap alternative to lock up outside without attracting too much attention from tea-leafs, this has turned into a bit of a find.
+Acquired to provide a cheap alternative to lock up outside without attracting too much attention from tea-leafs, this turned into a bit of a find.
 The fold doesn’t really reduce the size a great deal, but does allow it to fit in the back of a Renault Clio without much bother.
 It’s fairly nippy, appears to have survived the last thirty years without much maintenance or anything going wrong and still looks good for at least another thirty.
 If you’re considering breaking into cycling on a budget please go for something like this rather than a shiny alternative off the shelf of your local supermarket.
 I promise you’ll have more fun.

 It even went offroad, although I probably enjoyed the process significantly more than it did…